MaxLeap/Docs/en/Java/Guide/CloudCode.md

 ```
 Notice:

-* The main method of main class is the startup entrance of Cloud Code (defined in global.json) and it needs to inherit LoaderBase and implement loader interface.
+* The main method of main class is the startup entrance of CloudCode (defined in global.json) and it needs to inherit LoaderBase and implement loader interface.
 All cloud functions and jobs should be registered in main method.
 ### Package

 Run Maven command in root directory of current project: